Sylvie Fogiel Bijaoui

-Sylvie Fogiel-Bijaoui (born 1951) is a Prof. of Sociology at College of Management in Israel.
+Sylvie Fogiel-Bijaoui (Hebrew: סִלביה פוגל-ביזאוי; born 1951) is a professor of sociology at College of Management in Israel.
 Her research is in the field of equality in the modern and post-modern era.

 Biography

 Fogiel-Bijaoui was raised in Paris.
 In 1969, at the age of 18, she made aliyah to Israel and attended ulpan at Kibbutz Ma'abarot.

-From 1969 till 1970, Fogiel-Bijaoui studied in an academic preparation program at Tel Aviv University.
-In 1973 she began, at the same university, B.A. studies in political Science and sociology, and earned an M.A in 1975.
-Later she continued to PhD studies in political science in Paris in a combined program of School for Advanced Studies in the Social Sciences (EHESS) with Paris West University Nanterre La Défense.
-In 1981 she received her PhD in the subject of “Feminist Movements in the Jewish Community of Palestine, 1880-1948”.
-Her research advisor was Prof. Annie Kriegel.
+From 1969 to 1970, Fogiel-Bijaoui studied in an academic preparation program at Tel Aviv University.
+In 1973 she began, at the same university, B.A. studies in political science and sociology, and earned an M.A. in 1975.
+Later she continued to Ph.D. studies in political science in Paris in a combined program of School for Advanced Studies in the Social Sciences (EHESS) with Paris West University Nanterre La Défense.
+In 1981 she received her Ph.D. in the subject of “Feminist Movements in the Jewish Community of Palestine, 1880-1948”.
+Her research advisor was professor Annie Kriegel.

-From 1986 till 2009, Fogiel-Bijaoui taught at Beit Berl College.
-From 2009 till today she teaches at College of Management.
-In 2007 she established the master's degree program in Family Studies at the School of Behavioral Sciences in the College of Management, and headed it until 2011.
+From 1986 to 2009, Fogiel-Bijaoui taught at Beit Berl College.
+From 2009 till today, she has taught at College of Management.
+In 2007, she established the master's degree program in family studies at the School of Behavioral Sciences in the College of Management, and headed it until 2011.

-Fogiel-Bijaoui lives in Tel Aviv with her husband Ilan, an economics PhD.
+Fogiel-Bijaoui lives in Tel Aviv with her husband Ilan, an economics Ph.D.
 Their children are Elie, Jonathan, and Nathalie.

 Activism

 In 1994, Fogiel-Bijaoui established the Feminist Jewish Arab Center at Beit Berl and headed it until the Second Intifada in 2002.

-In 2009, she established the Family Section in the Israeli Sociological Association, and heads it with Prof. Orly Benjamin.
+In 2009, she established the Family Section in the Israeli Sociological Association, and heads it with professor Orly Benjamin.